spm/spm/paper/paper.md

 ## Documentation and training

-The documentation for `SPM` was previously spread across multiple locations, most of which could not be edited by the community. `SPM 25.01` is accompanied by a new [documentation website](https://www.fil.ion.ucl.ac.uk/spm/docs/), the source code for which is hosted in a public [Github repository](https://github.com/spm/spm-docs).
+The documentation for `SPM` was previously spread across multiple locations, most of which could not be edited by the community. `SPM 25.01` is accompanied by a new [documentation website](https://www.fil.ion.ucl.ac.uk/spm/docs/), the source code for which is hosted in a public [GitHub repository](https://github.com/spm/spm-docs).
 The new website has step-by-step tutorials on all of SPM's main features, as well as freely available video recordings of lectures from previous SPM courses covering the mathematical theory.

 ## Major new features